 - old-age pensions and pre-retirement benefits,

 - disability and other pensions,

 - sickness and maternity benefits,

-- family benefits.
+- family benefits,

 - health benefits,

 - unemployment benefits,

 - death benefits.

-The basic EU legal acts in the social security sphere include the European Community treaties and the following acts issued on their basis:
+The basic EU legal acts in the social security sphere include the European Union treaties and the following instruments issued on their basis:

-Regulation (EC) No 883/2004 of the European Parliament and of the Council of 29 April 2004 on the coordination of social security systems, enabling individuals to receive benefits under a social security scheme when moving within the EU/EFTA Member States,

-- Regulation (EC) No 987/2009 of the European Parliament and of the Council of 16 September 2009 laying down the procedure for implementing Regulation (EC) No 883/2004 on the coordination of social security systems, - Regulation (EU) No 1231/2010 of the European Parliament and of the Council of 24 November 2010 extending Regulation (EC) No 883/2004 and Regulation (EC) No 987/2009 to nationals of third countries who are not already covered by these Regulations solely on the ground of their nationality, - Council Directive (EEC) No 7/79 of 19 December 1978 on the progressive implementation of the principle of equal treatment for men and women in matters of social security, - Directive 24/2011/EU of the European Parliament and of the Council of 9 March 2011 on the application of patients' rights in cross-border healthcare.
+- Regulation (EC) No. 883/2004 of the European Parliament and of the Council of 29 April 2004 on the coordination of social security systems, - Regulation (EC) No. 987/2009 of the European Parliament and of the Council of 16 September 2009 laying down the procedure for implementing Regulation (EC) No. 883/2004 on the coordination of social security systems, - Regulation (EU) No. 1231/2010 of the European Parliament and of the Council of 24 November 2010 extending Regulation (EC) No. 883/2004 and Regulation (EC) No. 987/2009 to nationals of third countries who are not already covered by these Regulations solely on the ground of their nationality, - Council Directive (EEC) No. 7/79 of 19 December 1978 on the progressive implementation of the principle of equal treatment for men and women in matters of social security, - Directive 24/2011/EU of the European Parliament and of the Council of 9 March 2011 on the application of patients' rights in cross-border healthcare.